 For long-term contributions to the career information industry.
 (Only ACRP members in good standing are eligible.)

 For outstanding work in a supporting role.

-Individuals currently employed as career development professionals or full-time graduate students involved in career development research/studies are eligible recipients of this award.
+Individuals currently registered as full-time graduate students involved in career development research/studies are eligible recipients of this award.
 All candidates must meet these criteria and be ACRP members by the application deadline (August 31).